 An expert team managing just-in-time services

 Supply Chain activity begins in subsidiaries – this is where everything happens.
-The SCM manager leads between 20 to 100 people depending on the subsidiary size, including warehouse managers, buyers, transit teams, logistic staff, even sometimes general services managers or contracted engineers.
+The SCM manager (Supply Chain Management) leads between 20 to 100 people depending on the subsidiary size, including warehouse managers, buyers, transit teams, logistic staff, even sometimes general services managers or contracted engineers.
 Our teams listen to the needs of operations whilst remaining vigilant in terms of planning and legislative compliance.

 A responsible Supply Chain with a focus on production

-Our role is to address all the production demands while leveraging time and costs as part of a responsible policy.
+The support function is to address all the production demands while leveraging time and costs as part of a responsible policy.